-Sample Preparation-Cell pellets were resuspended in lysis buffer (8 M urea in 25 mM ammonium bicarbonate) supplemented with complete protease and phosphatase inhibitor mixture (Roche Applied Science).
-The cells were lysed within a bead beater with the help of 0.1-mm zirconium beads.
-The cells were disrupted in a Mini bead-beater for 10-12 cycles (45-s pulse with 60-s incubation).
-Lysates were clarified by centrifugation, and the concentrations were determined by the Bradford assay (Bio-Rad).
+Cell pellets were resuspended in lysis buffer (8 M urea in 25mM ammonium bicarbonate) supplemented with complete protease and phosphatase inhibitor cocktail (Roche).
+The cells were lysed within a bead beater with the help of 0.1 mm zirconium beads.
+The cells were disrupted in a Mini bead-beater for 10-12 cycles (45 sec. pulse with 60 sec incubation).
+Lysates were clarified by centrifugation and the concentrations were determined by Bradford assay (Biorad).

-50 μ g of the sample was first reduced with 5 mM tris(2carboxyethyl)phosphine and further alkylated with 50 mM iodoacetamide.
-The samples were diluted to 1 M final urea concentration with 25 mM ammonium bicarbonate buffer and digested with trypsin (1:50, trypsin/lysate ratio) for 16 h at 37 °C. Digests were cleaned using a C18 silica cartridge (The Nest Group, Southborough, MA) according to the manufacturer's protocol and dried using a speed vac.
-The dried pellet was resuspended in buffer A (5% acetonitrile, 0.1% formic acid).
+50 μg of the sample was first reduced with 5 mM TCEP and further alkylated with 50 mM iodoacetamide.
+The samples were diluted to 1 M final urea concentration with 25 mM ammonium bicarbonate buffer and digested with trypsin (1:50, trypsin:lysate ratio) for 16 h at 37°C. Digests were cleaned up using C18 silica cartridge (The Nest Group, Southborough, MA) according to the manufacturer's protocol and dried using speed vac.
+The dried pellet was resuspended in buffer A (5 % acetonitrile / 0.1% formic acid).